 Plans Overview

 Every plan includes cPanel with CloudLinux (up to 4 GB RAM per account), LiteSpeed web server, NVMe SSD storage, free SSL across all domains and subdomains, Imunify360 security, MailChannels for reliable outbound email, Softaculous, and twice-daily remote backups.
-Customers choose from 9 selectable regions at signup: US East, US West, Europe, UK, Asia, Australia, Canada, India, and others, backed by AWS, Google Cloud, Azure, DigitalOcean, and Alibaba across 80+ underlying locations.
+Customers choose from 9 selectable regions at signup: United Kingdom, US East, US Central, Central Europe, Australia, Canada, India, Latin America, and Singapore – all backed by AWS, Google Cloud, Azure, DigitalOcean, and Alibaba.
 The platform also runs on 100% renewable energy.

 Support & Reliability

 Stablepoint offers 24/7 live chat, email, and phone support.
-They back their service with a 60-day money-back guarantee, the longest of any provider reviewed here.
+They back their service with a 30-day money-back guarantee.
 The cloud-native architecture means automatic failover is built into the platform rather than added as an afterthought.

 Considerations